martijnvv/gtm-powerreviews-items/README.md

 ## How it works

 Include the following script in a Custom HTML tag.
 Replace the *{{powerreviews_items_array}}* part of the code with the GTM variable name created with this custom template.
+Don't forget to update the other variables in the custom HTML tag as well.

 ```javascript
 <script type="text/javascript" src="//static.powerreviews.com/t/v1/tracker.js">